 1. Be as clear as possible when requesting an Interlibrary Loan (ILL).

 Provide as much information as you can about the item.
 Title, author and subject are great places to start.
-Specify if you want a DVD, audiobook, or large print edition.
+Specify the format you want (DVD, Blu-ray, audiobook, large print, etc.).
 Remember, you are always welcome to ask the ILL Specialist in the Library.

 2. Keep in mind that it can take a while to receive an ILL.